tareksec/-AI-Powered-Alert-Triage-System-with-MITRE-ATT-CK-Auto-Tagging/README.md

 | ≥ 4 | Low |
 | < 4 | Info |

-The AI can also assign severity independently as part of its verdict when a technique's real-world impact doesn't match the raw sensor level.
+## Known limitations

+- **MITRE tagging is rule-based, not AI-classified.** The technique ID for each alert comes directly from Wazuh's own detection rules (`rule.mitre.id`) — SOC Sentinel enriches and displays it, but doesn't independently decide the technique.
+- **No real-threat vs. false-positive classification yet.** The dashboard shows every alert Wazuh reports above the configured level; it doesn't currently score or filter for likely false positives.
+- **`data/enriched_alerts.json` is a static snapshot**, refreshed by manually re-running `wazuh_fetcher.py` — there's no live polling or auto-refresh yet.

 ## Roadmap

+- [ ] LLM-based classification layer (real threat vs. false positive, independent severity/technique judgment) on top of the existing Wazuh-sourced MITRE tags — in progress on a PostgreSQL-backed branch (`ai_triage.py` + `database.py`, OpenAI `gpt-4o-mini`)
-- [ ] Mitigation recommendations surfaced per MITRE technique in the detail panel
+- [ ] Automatic mitigation recommendations per technique
-- [ ] Docker Compose for one-command Wazuh + Postgres + dashboard spin-up
+- [ ] Docker Compose for one-command Wazuh + dashboard spin-up
-- [ ] Scheduled `wazuh_fetcher.py` + `ai_triage.py` runs (cron) instead of manual invocation
+- [ ] Scheduled `wazuh_fetcher.py` runs (cron) instead of manual invocation, or live polling
-- [ ] Multi-page Streamlit app with a dedicated "Project Details" page

 ## License